Unmanned Aircraft (UA) Operations at Penn State

-This site is the central point for all parties interested in operating Unmanned Air Systems (UAS) under the auspices of Penn State.
-Penn State has received approval from the Federal Aviation Administration (FAA) to operate under a restrictive Section 333 waiver (see below for details) but will soon be able to operate under the FAA’s Part 107 rules, taking effect 29 August 2016.
-An unmanned aerial system consists of an unmanned aerial vehicle (UAV) together with the supporting equipment to operate it, i.e., the ground station.
-UAVs are also commonly referred to as drones, and the terms are mixed interchangeably below.
+This site is the central point for all parties interested in operating Unmanned Aircraft (UA) under the auspices of Penn State.
+An unmanned aerial system consists of an unmanned aircraft (UA) together with the supporting equipment to operate it, i.e., the ground station.
+UAs are also commonly referred to as drones, and the terms are mixed interchangeably below.

-The fundamental purpose of all Penn State policies and procedures is to run safe, efficient, and effective UAS operations.
-To that end, our program will be addressing pilot training and qualification, air vehicle qualification, site qualification, and how we plan, track, and report our operations.
-The ultimate goals of the UAS program here at Penn State will be to
+The fundamental purpose of all Penn State policies and procedures is to run safe, efficient, and effective UA operations.
+To that end, our program addresses pilot training and qualification, air vehicle qualification, site qualification, and the planning, tracking, and reporting of UA operations.
+The ultimate goals of the UA program at Penn State is to

 - Ensure compliance with all regulatory requirements

-- Execute UAS operations safely, efficiently, and effectively
+- Execute UA operations safely, efficiently, and effectively

 - Provide guidance so operators can get into the air as painlessly as possible